Norwood Financial Corp. (NWFL): History, Ownership, Mission, How It Works & Makes Money

 Year established

-The bank itself, Wayne Bank, which is the core subsidiary, first opened its doors in 1871.
-The holding company structure, Norwood Financial Corp., was established much later, officially incorporated in 1995.
+The operational core of Norwood Financial Corp. is its subsidiary, Wayne Bank, which first opened its doors in 1871.
+The holding company itself, Norwood Financial Corp., was formally incorporated much later, in 1995, as a strategic move to support expansion and streamline corporate governance.

 Original location

-The institution began its journey in Honesdale, Pennsylvania.
+The institution began its journey in Honesdale, Pennsylvania, and this location remains its headquarters today.

 Founding team members

-Wayne County Savings Bank (the original name) was brought into existence by prominent local figures in Honesdale.
-Their goal was clear: meet the financial needs of the northeastern Pennsylvania community, including both individuals and local enterprises.
+The original Wayne County Savings Bank was established by prominent local figures in Honesdale, Pennsylvania, with a clear mission: to meet the financial needs of the northeastern Pennsylvania community, serving both individuals and local enterprises.
+The focus was always community-first.

 Initial capital/funding

-While precise figures for the initial 1871 capital are embedded in historical archives, the bank's founding mission was to deliver vital financial services.
-The later creation of the holding company in 1995 was a strategic move designed to support growth and streamline regulatory compliance.
+While the precise initial capital from the 1871 founding is part of historical archives, the bank's mission was to deliver vital financial services to the community.
+The later 1995 formation of the holding company was a strategic capital structure move, not an initial funding round, to enable growth and manage regulatory compliance more effectively.

 Year Key Event Significance

-1995 Norwood Financial Corp. formed Implemented the bank holding company structure, offering greater strategic and financial flexibility.
+1995 Norwood Financial Corp. incorporated as the bank holding company.
+Shifted to a holding company structure to facilitate strategic growth and regulatory flexibility.

 Norwood Financial Corp.
 (NWFL) Ownership Structure